syedumerahmedcode/concepts-in-simple-words/Rest/README.md

 **API**

-API stands for Application Programming Interface and basically it allows one program to talk to another program.[1]
+API stands for Application Programming Interface and basically it allows one program to talk to another program.

 **REST**